MtScience/PyLox/README.md

   * `abs` – absolute value.
 - Implementation detail: replaced the recursive method lookup with copy-down inheritance (clox-inspired) for performance—it reduces the number of condition checks and recursive method calls.
 - Slightly changed the output format when printing classes and instances: their names are enclosed in angle brackets (e.g. `<class MyClass>` and `<MyClass instance>`) (inspired by Python's output format).

+## Test suite

+The test suite is taken directly from Robert's [suite](https://github.com/munificent/craftinginterpreters/tree/master/test) with appropriate additions and modifications (which mainly consist of removal of some parts related to clox, which differs in behaviour, and tests for WIP implementation, such as parsing tests).
+The suite is written using `pytest`.

+Additional tests for the REPL are planned.

 ## Current state of the project